 (d) speak freely and clearly in English.
 Students will be expected to contribute actively to discussion and to present ideas in classes.

 3. The University does not accept responsibility for academic failure that is attributable to a student's lack of competence in English.
-Students whose prior education was not in English are advised to take 192.101 English for Academic Purposes for Speakers of Other Languages in their first year at Massey to improve their preparedness to study at university level.
 Students who submit their work in Te Reo Māori are expected to meet equivalent standards in Te Reo Māori.

-4. International students – all international students whose first language is not English will be required to provide satisfactory evidence of their proficiency in English, in the form of an Academic IELTS or TOEFL score, an equivalent recognised English language test, or other such evidence that is acceptable to Academic Board.
-Satisfactory evidence from IELTS and TOEFL is as follows:
+4. International students – all international students whose first language is not English will be required to provide satisfactory evidence of their proficiency in English, in the form of an Academic IELTS score, an equivalent recognised English language test, or other such evidence that is acceptable to Academic Board.
+Satisfactory evidence from IELTS is as follows:

-(a) IELTS – Academic IELTS (International English Language Testing System) score of 6.0 for undergraduate programmes with no band less than 5.5, and 6.5 for postgraduate programmes with no band less than 6.0.
+(a) Academic IELTS (International English Language Testing System) score of 6.0 for undergraduate programmes with no band less than 5.5, and 6.5 for postgraduate programmes with no band less than 6.0.

-(c) Satisfactory completion of the Massey University Foundation Certificate in Academic English for undergraduate programme entry.
+(b) Satisfactory completion of the Massey University English for Academic Purposes 2 course for undergraduate programme entry.

-Some programmes have higher English language entry requirements.
-Contact Student Administration for details.
+(c) Some programmes have different English language entry requirements.
+Contact Student Registry for details.